Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

       upcoming sets of AoEs) and end up in this formation relative to the first set of pulses.</p>
       <p>All party members will get a spread marker.
 Just like before, spread
-      out in your previous box formation.</p>
+      out in your previous box formation in the positions at Step 14.</p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru_mana/03/apocalypse_05.jpg">